vinthony/s2am/README.md

 ## Visualization

-We use `TensorboardX`   to watch the training process, just install it by the [readme](https://github.com/lanpa/tensorboardX).
+We use `TensorboardX`  to monitor the training process, just install it by the [introduction](https://github.com/lanpa/tensorboardX) of tensorboardX.

 run the watching commond as :
 ```